wdi-sg/gitbook-2018/10-react/react-webpack/readme.md

 See a more complete list of types here: [https://www.fullstackreact.com/p/appendix-a-proptypes/](https://www.fullstackreact.com/p/appendix-a-proptypes/)

 ## destructuring
-Airbnb also enforces the ES6 syntax for adding things into a state array or object.
+You should use this syntax for adding things into a state array or object.

 ### destructuring arrays: